 Another Joshua Tree Instagram favorite is Skull Rock.
 It’s a super quick walk from the main road.
 You’ll see it as you pull up to the area.
 This cool rock formation is popular, especially during the day so get there early if you’re visiting during the weekend.

 Arch Rock is “the rock” of Joshua Tree.
-It’s loaded here the White Tank campground and is a 1.2-mile out and back hike.
+The hike starts near the White Tank campground and is a 1.2-mile out and back hike.
 If you’re hiking during the middle of the day in the heat do take enough water as there isn’t any shade until you arrive at Arch Rock.

 Just a short hike from Arch Rock is Heart Rock.
 You’ll want to punch in the below coordinates to your GPS as you’ll be hiking on an unmarked trail.
 This giant heart-shaped rock makes for a cute photo.
 The mid-day sun can be harsh for photography in this location but not horrible.
 It’s best to go in the early morning on a little before sunset to get the glowing sun rays right behind you.